 The program has a comprehensive curriculum that has been developed from, and is reflective of a validated analysis of practice, or comprehensive needs assessment (nonclinical programs only) and that incorporates concepts of professional behavior and ethics.

-The program's curriculum must cover the entire corresponding Descriptions of Specialty Practice (DSP), valid analysis of practice, or comprehensive needs assessment for that specialty.
-When a new DSP is published in the program's content area, the program must report their plan for updating their curriculum to be consistent with the most current DSP in the annual report.
+The program's curriculum must cover the entire corresponding Description of Residency Practice, ABPTRFE-approved analysis of practice, or comprehensive needs assessment for that specialty.
+When a new DRP is published in the program's content area, the program must report their plan for updating their curriculum to be consistent with the most current DRP in the annual report.
 Those changes must be complete by the time of reaccreditation.

 The program provides a systematic set of learning experiences that addresses the content (knowledge, skills, and behaviors) needed to attain the performance outcomes for the clinical residents.

-The didactic instruction may include a variety of educational opportunities, including but not limited to, case review, didactic classroom instruction, chat room, problem solving sessions, clinical rounds, and other planned educational experiences.
+The educational hours may include a variety of educational opportunities, including but not limited to, case review, didactic classroom instruction, chat room, problem solving sessions, clinical rounds, and other planned educational experiences.

 A clinical internship is a clinical education experience that is part of the requirement for graduation from a physical therapist professional education program (degree could be awarded before, during, or after the internship).
 Residency and fellowship programs are postprofessional programs that occur after the graduate physical therapist has obtained their license to practice.